 This report assesses the current NEM-V Market within CA and highlighting potential market developments that could support greater NEM-V adoption throughout the state.

 This summary outlines the goals of the Santa Monica, CA pilot study, focusing on NEM-V tariff outreach, technical, and administrative assistance efforts in a targeted region.

-Prepared by CSE, the Interstate Renewable Energy Council, and the California Solar and Storage Association, the Santa Monica market profile showcases the city’s experience as the pilot study site and highlights policies, actions, and attributes that other cities can replicate when opening up or expanding multifamily solar markets.
-A template easement agreement allows condo owners to install a shared solar energy system on common areas of the development and receive a share of the solar generation benefits through utility bill credits.
-This agreement has been developed specifically for properties located within California investor-owned utility territories, but may be useful in other utility jurisdictions or in states with NEM-V programs.
+The Santa Monica Market Profile showcases the city’s experience as the pilot study site and highlights policies, actions, and attributes that other cities can replicate when opening up or expanding multifamily solar markets.
+IREC also developed a template easement agreement to help condo owner-occupants facilitate a VNEM arrangement when seeking to install a shared solar energy system on common areas of a development.
+This template has been designed specifically for properties located within California investor-owned utility territories, but may be useful in other utility jurisdictions or in states with VNEM policies.

 The policies, local characteristics, and community engagement that provided a strong foundation for multifamily solar development in Santa Monica, CA.

 This form easement agreement allows condo owners to install a shared solar energy system and receive a share of the benefits of the solar generation.

 To arm stakeholders with the resources needed to help bolster the multifamily solar market in California and beyond, the project team created several toolkits for contractors and multifamily property owners.
 These toolkits feature roadmaps, checklists, and worksheets to guide apartment and condominium communities on going solar.
 Contractor toolkits include interconnection resources, as well as a group of interactive multifamily density maps for targeting outreach regions and acquiring customers.